How $YU Maintains Stability

 Role of collateral

-Overcollateralisation is crucial to the stability of $YU.
+Over-collateralization is crucial to the stability of $YU.
 The protocol requires a higher value of Bitcoin as collateral than the value of $YU issued.
 This approach serves multiple purposes:

 1. Security Buffer: The protocol creates a reserve cushion by requiring that the value of Bitcoin collateral exceeds the value of $YU issued.
 This buffer absorbs price fluctuations and helps maintain the stablecoin’s value.

 3. Incentive Alignment: By requiring a higher collateral value, the protocol aligns the interests of vault participants with its price stability objective.
-Users are incentivised to maintain adequate collateral levels to avoid liquidation while the protocol retains the value of $YU.Both support the long-term stability of $YU.
+Users are incentivized to maintain adequate collateral levels to avoid liquidation while the protocol retains the value of $YU.Both support the long-term stability of $YU.

 Last updated